 Danger of explosion of A2L refrigerant would occur if its concentration in the air would be above certain level.
-Apart RDS detecting presence of refrigerant at much lower concentration, another safety mechanism is embedded at the design and selection of the dehumidifier for respective premise:
+To ensure that said concentration is never reached, safety consideration is embedded at the design and selection of the dehumidifier for respective premise:

-- > Dehumidifier's min blower(s) capacity is selected in such a way that they will create enough of the airflow to vent all the air (with leaked in refrigerant) into conditioned space at concentration much lower than the dangerous one. - > The dehumidifier refrigerant charge and size (area, volume etc.) of conditioned space are matched in such a way that conditioned space would allow for dilution of leaked refrigerant to the point (concentration) that does not present danger. - To ensure that all dehumidifier's compartments are properly vented (in event of a leak), indoor-installed dehumidifiers are equipped with Emergency Venting: - o compressor compartment (typically the only compartment that is outside of main airstream and thus not ventilated) is equipped with emergency damper, that will open (triggered by RDS in event of a leak) to allow for compressor compartment to be properly vented as well. - Outdoor- installed dehumidifiers would not be equipped with such option, since refrigerant leaking outside, would be diluted into atmosphere without presenting a danger of explosion.
+- > Dehumidifier's min blower(s) capacity is selected in such a way that they will create enough of the airflow to vent all the air (with leaked in refrigerant) into conditioned space at concentration much lower than the dangerous one. - > The dehumidifier refrigerant charge and size (area, volume etc.) of conditioned space are matched in such a way that conditioned space would allow for dilution of leaked refrigerant to the point (concentration) that does not present danger.